 15. San Diego Zoo (San Diego, California)

 With more than 3,500 rare and endangered animals and more than 700,000 wild plants, the 40-hectare San Diego Zoo in California is considered to be one of the largest zoos in the world.
 Founded in 1916, the zoo features wild animals like elephants, apes, and giant pandas.
-In addition, the zoo also pioneers a number of conservation efforts regarding wildlife preservation and promotes animal captive breeding prior to being released in the wild.
+In addition, the zoo also pioneers several conservation efforts regarding wildlife preservation and promotes animal captive breeding before being released into the wild.